fedhere/DSPS_FBianco/HW8/README.md

 - Produce a confusion matrix for each model and compare them

+- Produce a ROC curve for each model

 DSPS 661 students (EC for 461)

    - Use a _Random Forest and a Gradient Boosted Tree **Regressor**_ model to predict the weight of the particles.